oasis-tcs/idpf-specification/idpf_specification.md

 A vport’s queues can be split into multiple queue groups to provide dedicated/isolated resources to multiple applications sharing a vport.
-Each queue group can be associated with an application using HW receive filters and SW based transmit filters.
+Each queue group can be associated with an application using Device receive filters and SW based transmit filters.
 RSS can be enabled and configured per RX queue group to load balance incoming packets across queues in a queue group.
 From TX queue perspective, Queues can be grouped to be